-Please learn how to kick your swim fins to get the best from them.
+Please learn how to kick your fins to get the best from them.
 Happy finning!

-How to kick your swim fins with less knee-bend
+How to kick your fins with less knee-bend

 Focus on streamlining your kick from your hips.
 So you keep your hips straighter and your thighs higher in the water.
 Then you will naturally have only a little knee-bend.
 (A foot flipper kick is very different, with more knee-bend.)